Physical Therapy Treatments & Example

 Patient education

-As the treatment plan evolves, continue to educate the patient about the changes and the reasons behind them.
-Understanding the rationale for adjustments in treatment methods can enhance the patient's commitment to the treatment and overall engagement in the recovery process.
+As the plan evolves, educate the patient on changes and their reasons to boost commitment and engagement in the recovery process.

 Long-term planning